rocky-jaiswal/my_blogs/source/2013-07-27-angular_and_scalatra.markdown

 date: 27/07/2013
 ---

 Angular.js is pretty much my favorite way to develop web applications as of now.
 For building simple applications with Angular.js I look for a basic backend through which I can add persistence or do some heavy lifting.

 Node.js is a one possible backend which does the job and is pretty fast, Rails / [Rails-API](https://github.com/rails-api/rails-api) is another good option.
 However, being a Scala admirer, I thought of building a backend in Scala.
 A type safe, compiled language does offer speed and scalability as a backend service.

 With Scala as my choice I was left with two options - Play framework or [Scalatra](http://scalatra.org/).
 Play framework with Reactive Mongo is a good combination to "play" with but I went for Scalatra as it is lighter and fits the description of a JSON spewing backend well.

-With my Scalatra backend, I want to use MongoDB for persistent and to finally make things spicier use [Akka](http://akka.io) to make the HTTP calls asynchronous.
+With my Scalatra backend, I wanted to use MongoDB for persistent and to finally make things spicier use [Akka](http://akka.io) to make the HTTP calls asynchronous.

 After installing and reading the Scalatra documentation, I was on my way.
 The documentation although good, does leave some gaps, so hope this blog helps someone.